When creating a website, developers and designers consider various elements....

 Not all web hosting is created equally and not all web hosting services are the same.
 Some are ideal for smaller websites and others are designed for large websites getting a million visitors a month.
 Others are best for software applications and a few are perfect for running content management systems like WordPress or Joomla.
 Keep in mind that there is no such thing as the best type of hosting, only hosting that fits your needs.

 As the name implies, your website is hosted on a server with multiple websites.
-All of the server resources are shared and no website is supposed to consume more than a certain percentage of resources (this varies by the host) for an extended period of time.
+All of the server resources are shared and no website is supposed to consume more than a certain percentage of resources (this varies by the host).

 Shared hosting is beneficial because it reduces the cost of hosting a smaller website and allows you to get online with minimal upfront costs.
 Its major drawback is that if you have a spike in traffic or your website grows rapidly then performance and speed will go down a proportional amount.
 If one of the other websites on the server grows in the same way then it can also impact your website’s performance.
 This is known as the bad neighbor effect.

 There are no hard and fast rules about how much traffic a shared hosting service can handle.
 For example, IONOS has shared hosting plans that can handle up to 500 visitors a minute.
 HostGator has unmetered bandwidth.
 As a rule of thumb, if a website gets less than 25,000 visitors a month, then shared hosting should work well.